 Bond investors are looking for predictable outcomes, but some are willing to take on higher risk to get a better return.
 That's why there are various types of bonds.
+Investors constantly compare the risk of bonds versus reward offered by interest rates.
 The highest-risk bonds, like junk bonds and emerging market bonds, also have the highest return.
 Bonds with medium risk and return include most corporate bonds.
 The safest bonds include most municipal bonds and U.S. government Treasury notes.

 Why Higher Treasury Rates Didn't Affect Housing in 2013

 In 2012 and 2013, housing prices were rebounding from a 33 percent drop caused by the Great Recession.
 In many areas, prices doubled in just a year.
 That was the signal that many real estate investors sought.
 As prices rose, they once again felt that housing was a good investment.
 Many of these buyers used cash, which was sitting on the sidelines or invested in other commodities such as gold.
 These investors didn't care if interest rates rose because they didn't need mortgages.